wp-plugins/wp-performance-score-booster/readme.txt

 This plugin helps you to improve your website scores in services like PageSpeed, YSlow, Pingdom and GTmetrix.
 It will remove any query strings from static resources like CSS & JS files,  enable GZIP compression (compress text, html, javascript, css, xml and so on) and set expires caching (leverage browser caching) to improve your site performance scores.

 == Installation ==
-1. Upload the `wp-performance-score-booster` folder to the `/wp-content/plugins/` directory
+1. Upload the ‘wp-performance-score-booster’ folder to the ‘/wp-content/plugins/‘ directory
-2. Activate the plugin through the \'Plugins\' menu in WordPress.
+2. Activate the plugin through the ‘Plugins’ menu in WordPress.
-3. That\'s it!
+3. That’s it!

 == Frequently Asked Questions ==
 = What does this plugin do? =